pevhall/hdldepends/README.md

 For tags that accept a *library* dictionary, then the dictionary key is the library name.
 The dictionary value can be a list to contain more then one item to connect to the library.
 If no dictionary is not specified then the default `work` library is assumed.

+### `glob_files`
+Glob for files in the directory structure.
+Globs are run in order, place a '!' as the frist character to remove matching files from the list. (works similar to gitignore)

+This tag accepts a *library* dictionary list or single value.

+Examples:
+ * "*.vhd",          # Include all VHDL files
+ * "src/**/*.vhd",   # Include all VHDL files in src directory and subdirectories
+ * "!src/temp/*",    # Exclude everything in the temp directory
+ * "!**/*_test.py"   # Exclude all test files

 ### `pre_cmds`
 Pre-commands are commands to run before other tags are processed.